ashish-padakannaya/Meal-pattern-analysis/Readme.md

   # Running instructions

-Run program using python or python3
+Run program from inside the project directory using python or python3

     python main.py <filename>